Below you’ll find all of our 2020 RV life updates from the road in one place.

 - We don’t take part in activities that entail being indoors.
 We’ve now eaten inside one restaurant in May and one in June.
 It felt uncomfortable both times, instead of freeing.
 Outside is okay, though!

 - We’re using this time to remember to appreciate the great outdoors.
 It’s been our safe haven.
-Before COVID, we already spent a great deal of our time hiking and outdoors.
+Before March 2020, we already spent a great deal of our time hiking and outdoors.
 Still, we didn’t realize how much we’d missed checking out all of the things small towns have to offer, too, until it was taken away from us.

 Again, what works is going to be different for everyone.
 But those are the rules that have been working for us.